-As used in this document, a pure component or mixture of components that is at a pressure above its critical pressure.
+Pure component or mixture of components that is at a pressure above its critical pressure.

 NOTE-Although it can be argued that such a fluid is a compressed liquid if its temperature is below the critical temperature of the fluid, the term supercritical fluid is used whether the fluid is above or below its critical temperature.